-If your goal is to earn at least a full-time income from your own online business by the end of 2018, then now is the time to take things seriously.
+If your goal is to earn a stable full-time income from your own online business within 12 months, then now is the time to take things seriously.

 What you start building today, will bear fruit next year, probably LATE next year at best.